 - 7. The Care-Experienced Bursary is available to Care-Experienced FE students who were subject to formal care interventions and were 'looked after' or are 'care leavers'.
-In AY 2022-23, the Care-Experienced Bursary was extended to students who were looked after in informal care arrangements with social work or local authority involvement. - 8.
-From AY 2024-25 onwards, eligibility for the Care-Experienced Bursary has been extended to include those individuals whose experience of care occurred outside of the UK.
-To be eligible under this criteria, a student would be required to meet the Scottish Government residency criteria for accessing student support funding detailed in the Student Support (Scotland) Regulations 2022, as amended by the Education (Fees and Student Support) (Miscellaneous Amendments) (Scotland) Regulations 2024.
-The category 'Care Arrangements outside the UK' has been included as a new, additional definition in the Additional information on Care-Experienced Bursary eligibility. - 9.
+In AY 2022-23, the Care-Experienced Bursary was extended to students who were looked after in informal care arrangements with social work or active local authority involvement (for example, Children's Services Department). - 8.
+From AY 2024-25 onwards, eligibility for the Care-Experienced Bursary was extended to include individuals whose experience of care occurred outside of the UK.
+To be eligible under this criteria, a student would be required to meet the Scottish Government residency criteria for accessing student support funding detailed in the Student Support (Scotland) Regulations 2022, as amended by the Education (Fees and Student Support) (Miscellaneous Amendments) (Scotland) Regulations 2024. - 9.
 More information on the different care experience eligibility categories for the Care-Experienced Bursary can be accessed in our Additional information on Care-Experienced Bursary eligibility.
 This document also covers the legislative context.
 Additional information on care experience can be found on the Centre for Excellence for Children's Care and Protection (CELCIS) website.